louiz/biboumi/doc/biboumi.1.md

 displayed in your XMPP client may not be the same than the order on other IRC users’.

+### List channels

+You can list the IRC channels on a given IRC server by sending an XMPP disco items request on the IRC server JID.
+The number of channels on some servers is huge, and biboumi does not (yet) support result set management (XEP 0059) so the result stanza may be very big.

 ### Nicknames

 On IRC, nicknames are server-wide.
 This means that one user only has one